brminnick/TextMood_TwilioBlog/README.md

 The other day, my manager sent me this text message: "I hope you find time to actually get your reports done today".
 I immediately freaked out.

 "Aren't the reports are due tomorrow?", I thought to myself.
 "Is my manager upset with me?".
-I needed some help, so I turned to [Azure's Sentiment Analysis](https://azure.microsoft.com/services/cognitive-services/text-analytics/?WT.mc_id=none-TwilioBlog-bramin) service for help.
+I needed some help, so I turned to [Azure's Sentiment Analysis](https://azure.microsoft.com/services/cognitive-services/text-analytics/?WT.mc_id=none-TwilioBlog-bramin) service.

 ## Text Sentiment Analysis